 Phone: (868) 624-7275 (ext.
 2248)

 The Human Resource Management Unit carries out the processes of recruitment and selection, performance appraisal and training and development for the staff of the Office of the Parliament.
-It is also charged with functions relating to health and safety and welfare, staff compensation/benefits and industrial relations matters.
+It is also charged with functions relating to staff compensation/benefits and industrial relations matters.

 To provide and maintain efficient and functional administrative support systems and services for the Parliament.